hai-vr/documentation/docs/products/vixen/cross-control-effects.md

 When a control is **Active**, the effects of that control will be visible: Objects will be toggled, properties will change, etc.

 It is possible for the user to **Switch ON** a control without causing any effect to be visible if the additional conditions are not satisfied.
+Therefore, a control can be *Switched ON* and still remain *Inactive*.

 ## Item slots